-As remote work becomes more long-term for workers across industries due to COVID-19, organizations need to continue effectively guiding workers through the days, weeks and months ahead and supporting productivity, engagement and overall morale.
+As remote work becomes more long-term for workers across industries due to the COVID-19, organizations need to continue effectively guiding workers through the days, weeks and months ahead and supporting productivity, engagement and overall morale.
 How can you make this a reality for your business?

 In this second article, we’ll dive deeper into the importance of effective communication, support and recognition during this challenging time.